webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 any numeric or color value.
 You can also animate complex series of coordinates used in '''path''' definitions, so long as the sequence of path commands match so that there are corresponding sets of points.
 This allows up to make the eyes blink.
+Add this to the ''eyelids''
+object:

 <syntaxhighlight lang="xml" highlight="9-17">
 <path